chrisbennight/intersection-test/README.md

 ## Doing it right(er)

 In order to correct this I generated a random colleciton of polygons (1000) once per run, and then in order to add more vertices I densified each polygon by a factor of 2 for each successive run.
-Basically a point that looked like:
+Basically a segment that looked like:

 ```
 *-----------------------------*